versus-flow/versus-contracts/README.md

 Run `testnet.sh` three times and replace the address for testnet-versus, testnet-admin, testnet-artist with the given addresses.
 Put the keys safe and export env vars where appropriate

-All user facing paths must be incremented for this to work if not old collections that point to old data will be used.
- - Art
- - Marketplace
- - Profile

 run `make deploy-testnet` and `make testnet`